orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

                                      .. "\n"
       phrase = phrase .. ("   "):rep(depth)
    end

    local lhs = rule:select "pattern" () : span()
    phrase = phrase .. lhs .. " = "
    local rhs = rule:select "rhs" () : toLpeg (depth)
    return phrase .. rhs .. "\n"
 end
 ```
+#### lhs, pattern, hidden_pattern

+These are all handled internally by Rule, so they don't require
+their own lpeg transducers.

+These should be inherited with proper PascalCaps in the event we write, for
+example, a toHtml method.

 ### Rhs

 ```lua